Baseball333/Input-Output/README.md

 Sixteenth Commit:
 In C, all function are passed by value.
 This indicates the function is attributed its arguments in temporary variables.
 A function cannot alter a variable in the calling function.
 This characteristic allows for compact programs.

+Seventeenth Commit:
+As is evident, the "call-by-value" characteristic allows for C programs to be compact, which makes C such a universal language.